The Future of the American Negro: Background

 African-Americans can have all the faith they want, but Washington argues that knowledge is needed to become useful members of society.
 Blacks have worked hard but will have to understand what they are working for.

 Throughout the book, Washington refers to Tuskegee, a university founded by himself and others.
 It was a historically black university in Tuskegee, Alabama.
 In The Future of an American Negro, Booker writes that the university is, "placing men and women of intelligence, religion, modesty, conscience, and skill in every community in the South."
 Washington believes that Tuskegee University is providing the South with valuable members of society.
 In "Chapter V", there is a reference to a study showing that some 3,000 graduates or students are doing "commendable" work in the Southern community.

 Near the end of the book, Washington describes the difference for freed slaves in the North and South.
-He reminds the reader that North has fewer employment option for black people which perpetuates the stress on the morals of an African-American.
+He reminds the reader that North has fewer employment options for black people which perpetuates the stress on the morals of an African-American.
 The South, however, having more opportunities for work and less stress on trying to do the right thing.
 He goes on to end the book with five principles that will aid African-Americans in their fight to have truly equal rights and opportunities.
 He states that these principle will be essential by saying, "So long as the Negro is permitted to get education, acquire property, and secure employment, and is treated with respect in the business or commercials world, … I shall have the greatest faith in his working out his own destiny in the Southern States."